MicrosoftDocs/fabric-docs/docs/data-engineering/spark-job-concurrency-and-queueing.md

 Fabric capacities offer bursting which allows you to consume extra compute cores beyond what have been purchased to speed the execution of a workload.
 For Spark workloads bursting allows users to submit jobs with a total of 3X the Spark VCores purchased.

 > [!NOTE]
-> The bursting factor only increases the total number of Spark VCores to help with the concurrency, but doesnt increase the max cores per job.
-Users cannot submit a job which requires more cores than what their Fabric capacity offers.
+> The bursting factor only increases the total number of Spark VCores to help with the concurrency but doesn't increase the max cores per job.
+Users can't submit a job that requires more cores than what their Fabric capacity offers.

 The following section lists various cores-based limits for Spark workloads based on Microsoft Fabric capacity SKUs: